-Home » Blog » Home Updates » Best Interior Wall Paint: Sherwin Williams vs Benjamin Moore
+Home » Blog » Home Updates » Best Interior Paint: Sherwin Williams vs Benjamin Moore

-Best Interior Wall Paint: Sherwin Williams vs Benjamin Moore
+Best Interior Paint: Sherwin Williams vs Benjamin Moore

 Benjamin Moore vs. Sherwin Williams

-Now, After painting our entire interior, the wood trim, the exterior, the cabinets, and fireplace in our previous home and even the interior bead board in our beach cottage, I think we’ve learned a thing or two about house paint!
+After painting the entire interior, wood trim, exterior, cabinets, and fireplace , I think we’ve learned a thing or two about house paint!

 benjamin moore's chantilly lace for white walls, best interior wall paint